Summer Activity for Our New Year 7 Students 2024-2025

 Terminology: words and phrases used with a particular technical application in a subject of study, profession, etc.

-Territories: A particular area of land that belongs to and is governed by a country.
+Territories: a particular area of land that belongs to and is governed by a country.

-Theory of evolution: The theory that describes how all life forms developed from simpler life forms by changes that took millions of years.
+Theory of evolution: the theory that describes how all life forms developed from simpler life forms by changes that took millions of years.

 -----Return to top-----